AODQ/monte-toad/taskell.md

 - remove unused [[maybe_unused]]
 - fix texture pointers crashing on texture resize (the textures array not texture dimensions)

+## upcoming

+- plugins can deallocate memory from std::core::Any by passing a dealloc fn pointer (right now memory is just leaked)

-## in progress / upcoming
+## in progress

-- better kernel control (can control when/how and what order kernels are dispatched)
+- kernels will automatically generate and cache necessary generator info (albedo/normal as same resolution as this etc)

 ## done